rapha-pro/Leetcode/Blind 75/217. Contains Duplicate/README.md

 The element 1 occurs at the indices 0 and 3.

 ## Steps to Solve:
-- Create a HashSet
+- Create an integer set
-- As we loop through the array, add the element in the hashset
+- As we loop through the array, first check if the current element is already contained in the set
+- Return `true` if contained, else add the element to the set.
-- if we encounter, a duplicate, return false
+- If we successfully exit the loop, return `false`.

 ## Complexity